 2. PROFILE, REPUTATION, AND CREDIBILITY.
 This is an added edge when choosing your photo and video team since from these you’ll have a quick gauge on their caliber.
 Realistically speaking and most likely, the more reputable the supplier, the more expensive their rates are compared to the others.
 The quote “quality doesn’t come cheap” applies to this.
 But for couples who are on a tight budget who still want to get reputable ones, it is strongly advisable to do a thorough research!
 There are tons of resources out there and one of the best ones that you can get is from first-hand feedback from their past clients.
 Our recommendation?
 Become a W@Wie!

 3. BUDGET.
 Since not all couples have the same wedding budget, this can be a deal breaker for everyone.
 It’s also good to remember that they are usually categorized into three:

 - High-range – rates starting from Php 150,000-200,000 and up

 - Mid-range – rates starting from Php 60,000-80,000 and up

 - Low-range – rates lower than Php 60,000

 4. PACKAGES AND PROMOTIONS.
 These vary depending on the team.
 Some would give you offers that would fit your budget, while some would not.
 It’s also always good to ask about any existing promo, discount and offers that they have.
-Not all packages are the same though usually, they appear like these:
+Not all packages are the same though usually, that’s why it is highly recommended to always check the details of the contract for the package inclusions they usually appear like these: